 You should drink as much during a winter activity as a summer activity.
 You may not feel thirsty in the colder weather, but you will be losing fluids through perspiration and respiration.

 Know your terrain, skiing abilities and snow conditions

 Check trail maps and ski on familiar terrain.
 Know which trails are easy, more difficult and most difficult.
 Not many traumatic injuries happen in cross-country skiing but they do occur especially when trying to ski down a steep hill in icy conditions.

 Use proper technique

 Proper technique will help prevent and reduce overuse injuries.
 If you are new, consider taking a lesson.
 If you have skied for years, remember, do not collapse your elbows, start your poling with an abdominal crunch and minimize your knees collapsing inward.

-Common Conditions for Cross-Country Skiing
+Common Cross-Country Skiing Injuries and Conditions

 Patellofemoral Pain Syndrome

 Patellofemoral pain syndrome primarily affects individuals who tend to overuse their knees such as runners, cyclists, skiers and others whose activities involve running and jumping.
 It encompasses a group of conditions that impact the area surrounding the kneecap.
 This results in damage, strain or inflammation of the structures, which leads to pain.Learn More